kwilteam/docs/docs/kwil-cli/index.md

 slug: /kwil-cli
 ---

-**kwil-cli** is the command line interface for Kwil database, which allows you to manage databases in Kwil network.
+`kwil-cli` is a command line interface for interacting with Kwil databases.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';